2021 Receiving Stats

 How often does Irv Smith run a route when on the field for a pass play?

-This data will let you see how Irv Smith and the other tight ends for the Vikings are being used.
+This data will let you see how Irv Smith and the other tight ends for the Chiefs are being used.
 Some tight ends may have a lot of snaps, but they're not that useful for fantasy purposes because they're not actually running routes.
 This data will help you see when this is the case.

 Receiving Alignment Breakdown